 - Provides participants with new tools to try new approaches in their workplace.

-- Promotes engagement between participants, trainers, and course facilitators to build a community of learning, acknowledging that learning and professional growth is usually a social process in which conversation and feedback is vital.
+- Promotes engagement between participants, trainers, and course facilitators to build a community of learning, acknowledging that learning and professional growth is usually a social process in which conversation and feedback are vital.

 - Enables participants to receive individual guidance and supervision from experienced thinktankers coming from a range of backgrounds and social contexts.